Baby Tilting Head to One Side Teething: Why & When To Worry

 • Preferring one breast over the other during breastfeeding

-If you suspect your baby may have torticollis, you should consult your child’s primary care provider who can determine a diagnosis and connect you with appropriate treatment.
+If you suspect your baby may have torticollis, consult your child’s primary care provider who can determine a diagnosis and connect you with appropriate treatment.

 You should also encourage your baby to take part in tummy time regularly to strengthen shoulder and neck muscles.

-A little girl with a flowery headband sitting on a large gray armchair.
+A little girl wearing a flowery headband sitting in a gray armchair.

 Baby Teething Signs